 In patients diagnosed with hypothyroidism, the thyroid gland does not function to its full capability and is unable to produce enough of the hormone known as thyroid hormone that is required for a number of bodily functions.

 Some of the important functions of thyroid hormone in the human body are:

-- Increase and maintenance of basal metabolic rate of the body
+- Increases and maintains the basal metabolic rate (BMR) of the body.

-- Essential for correct development and differentiation of the cells in the body
+- It is essential for correct development and differentiation of the cells in the body.

 In this thyroid disorder, the body of the patient becomes deficient in both T3 and T4 thyroid hormones, leading to a wide range of complications.
-To understand hypothyroidism, we shall take a look at the following key aspects of the illness:
+To understand more of hypothyroidism symptoms and its causes, we shall take a look at the following key aspects of this illness.

 Cause of hypothyroidism

 We all know that hypothyroidism comes with a host of problems that upset the regular functioning of the body.

 The diagnosis of hypothyroidism is done based on the levels of TSH (Thyroid Stimulating Hormone) and T4 in the body, and is divided into the following categories:

 |Normal||Normal||Thyroid function normal|